Updated: Aug 26, 2021

 4. How to handle your fine art prints

-The acid-free fine art prints on paper or canvas should be handled only while wearing cotton white gloves, to prevent the transfer of oils and dirt from our hands.
+You should make a habit of wearing cotton white gloves when you handle the acid-free fine art prints on paper or canvas.
+In this way, you prevent the transfer of oils and dirt from our hands.
 For shipping and transportation, wrapping materials must be acid-free as well.
 Insert interleaving acid-free paper between stacked fine art prints (for example glassine) and instruct your customer to wait a few hours before unpacking in order to allow the prints to acclimate to its new environment.

 Warning: If the acid comes into contact with your print, it may cause yellow spots and compromise its integrity.